greyhamwoohoo/ssh-windows-linux-cloud/aws-tf/README.md

 ## Considerations
 If the bootstrapping/ files changes, the 'terraform plan' will detect it and recreate the instance.

-However: if changes are made in the remote repo, you will need to use 'terraform taint' to cause the instance to be recreated and the new Git Repo scripts to run.
+However: if changes are made in the remote repo, you will need to use 'terraform taint' to cause the instance to be recreated on the next 'terraform apply'.